Adding Visual Effects

 Exercises

-Filters: The filter CSS property allows specifying various kinds of more complex effects, such as grayscale or blur.
-These are fun to implement, and a number of them have built-in support in Skia.
-Implement, for example, the blur filter.
-Think carefully about when filters occur, relative to other effects like transparency, clipping, and blending.
+11-1 Filters.
+The filter CSS property allows specifying various kinds of more complex effects, such as grayscale or blur.
+These are fun to implement, and some, like blur, have built-in support in Skia.
+Implement blur.
+Think carefully about when blurring occurs, relative to other effects like transparency, clipping, and blending.

-Interest region: Our browser now draws the whole web page to a single surface, and then shows parts of that surface as the user scrolls.
-That means a very long web page (like this one!) can create a large surface, thereby using a lot of memory.
-Modify the browser so that the height of that surface is limited, say to 4 * HEIGHT pixels.
-The (limited) region of the page drawn to this surface is called the interest region; you’ll need to track what part of the interest region is being shown on the screen, and re-raster the interest region when the user attempts to scroll outside of it.
+11-3 Interest region.
+Our browser now draws the whole web page to a single surface, which means a very long web page (like this chapter’s!) creates a large surface, thereby using a lot of memory.
+Instead, only draw an “interest region” of limited height, say 4 * HEIGHT pixels.
+You’ll need to keep track of where the interest region is on the page, draw the correct part of it to the screen, and re-raster the interest region when the user attempts to scroll outside of it.
+Use Skia’s clipRect operation to avoid drawing outside the interest region.

-Overflow scrolling: An element with the overflow property set to scroll and a fixed pixel height is scrollable.
-(You’ll want to implement the width/height exercise from Chapter 6 so that height is supported.)
+11-4 Overflow scrolling.
+An element with the overflow property set to scroll and a fixed pixel height is scrollable.
+(You’ll want to implement Exercise 6-2) so that height is supported.)
 Implement some version of overflow: scroll.
 I recommend the following user interaction: the user clicks within a scrollable element to focus it, and then can press the arrow keys to scroll up and down.
 You’ll need to keep track of the layout overflow.
 For an extra challenge, make sure you support scrollable elements nested within other scrollable elements.

 Did you find this chapter useful?